If I posted that list, consisting entirely of hospital and cleanroom grade machines, nobody could afford them.

 Particle counter testing, done by factory engineers as part of routine but comprehensive quality control on every IOAir, always shows zero particulate in the exhaust.

-My two IQs, 2007 and 2010, continue to blow "zero" on my particle counter after years of continuous service without a single fault.
+My two IQs, 2007 and 2010, continued to blow "zero" on my particle counter after years of continuous service without a single fault (and NO HEPA replacements).

 Odors and chemicals are sequestered by 5 pounds of activated carbon and alumina based potassium permanganate in the "V5 Cell."